crisprVerse/Tutorials/Design_CRISPRa/README.md

 includes a column `dist_to_tss` that gives the distance in nucleotides between the TSS position and the PAM site of the gRNA.
-For CRISPRa, we recommend targeting the region 75-150bp upstream of the TSS for optimal activation; see Sanson et al. et al. (2018) for more information.
-Finally, the function `addCrispraiScores` adds on-target activity scores based on the work of (Horlbeck et al. et al. 2016).
+For CRISPRa, we recommend targeting the region 75-150bp upstream of the TSS for optimal activation; see Sanson et al. (2018) for more information.
+Finally, the function `addCrispraiScores` adds on-target activity scores based on the work of (Horlbeck et al. 2016).

 ## Creating the GuideSet